 - Heavy bleeding, more than a period

 Some women find it difficult to wait if they experience a miscarriage.
-If you find it difficult to wait while you are experiencing a miscarriage, or if you are bleeding heavily then you can ask your midwife for a consultation at the gynaecologist.
+If you find it difficult to wait or if you are bleeding heavily then you can ask your midwife for a consultation at the gynaecologist.
 A curettage is a small operation which makes sure the uterus is free of all the tissue that should come out.
 It will be performed under general anaesthetics in hospital.

 The last couple of years misoprostol has been used as a medicine to avoid surgery, it is a tablet that is inserted in the vagina and makes the cervix soften and dilate.
 This might be recommended and prescribed by a gynaecologist in certain situations.